A typical school day

 Going out to play at lunchtime

 In the early days, our Reception children will spend their lunchtimes in the Reception classrooms and garden, with familiar members of staff and some of our older children acting as Reception buddies.
 As the children become more settled into their routine at school, our lunchtime supervisors will take the Reception children outside, where they will be able to play on the playground, in the ball zone, on the school field (on warm, dry days) or on the Trim Trails.
-Our Lunchtime Co-ordinator oversees a team of lunchtime staff, who are all there to keep the children happy and safe at lunchtime.
+Our Assistant Head of School oversees a team of lunchtime staff, who are all there to keep the children happy and safe at lunchtime.

 We encourage you to send your child to school every day with water.
 This should be in a named clear plastic bottle, preferably with a sports cap, and will be sent home at the end of each day.
 Your child’s water bottle will be available for them to drink from in the classroom at all times and can be filled up in the classroom during the day.